-Endowments are long-term investments in UND that benefit students, faculty, or programs year after year.
+Endowments are long-term investments in UND.
+They benefit students, faculty, or programs year after year.

-The UND Alumni Association & Foundation manages and invests endowed funds to ensure a dependable income stream for designated areas across campus.
-A portion of the return on your investment is added to the principal to help grow the fund and protect it from inflation, ensuring your endowment will be supported far into the future.
+The UND Alumni Association & Foundation manages and invests endowed funds.
+Endowments ensure a dependable income stream for designated areas across campus.
+Part of the return on your investment is added to the principal to help grow the fund.
+Doing so protects it from inflation, ensuring your endowment will be supported far into the future.
 Once an endowment is minimally funded, the University receives a portion of the fund's market value to support the program you choose.

 Endowments can be established through one-time gifts, wills & living trusts and multi-year pledges.
 They can be created with gifts of cash, securities and other assets.
 An individual or group may establish an endowment and anyone can contribute to an endowment at any time.
 Gifts at certain levels may offer donors naming opportunities.